Darix001/Auditoria/README.md

-This repository consists in a group of programming challenges in python
+This repository consists in a group of programming challenges in python.

+Este repositorio consiste en un grupo de desafíos de programación en Python.